ericbmerritt/blog/_posts/2012-08-07-introducing-erlangcamp.md

 {{ page.title }}
 ================

-Every year Martin Logan, Jordan Wilson and myself put on conference called [ErlangCamp](http://erlangcamp.com).
+Every year Martin Logan, Jordan Wilberding and myself put on conference called [ErlangCamp](http://erlangcamp.com).
 We have done it for three years so far; Chicago in 2010, Boston in 2011 and now A Coruña, Spain People come from all over the world to spend two days talking about